-The Company has constituted the Finance and Investment Committee tomonitor consider and approve the matters relating to borrowing of funds from banksfinancial institutions etc. The committee is further authorised to approve Investments ofCompany.
-The details of this committee are given on Corporate Governance Report whichforms part of this report.
+The Company has constituted the Finance and Investment Committee tomonitor consider and approve the matters relating to borrowing of funds from banksfinancial institutions etc. The committee is further authorised to approve investments ofCompany.
+The details of this committee are given in Corporate Governance Report whichforms part of this Report.

 (a) that in the preparation of the annual accounts the applicableaccounting standards had been followed along with proper explanation relating to materialdepartures;